 I didn’t have a clear and concise plan for a response to such a situation.
 Self regulation wasn’t going to work with this group, but I kept trying to offer students chances to regulate.
 It didn’t work.
 The attitude with this group didn’t start to improve until I met with a principal and developed an extremely specific plan that was aligned to the student handbook and administration values.
 The legalize type of policy didn’t fit my teacher personality but over time it started to turn the overall atmosphere around, which I owed to the students who were responsible even within the confines of a difficult attitude.

-Chapter 3 continues by expressing the importance of consistent procedures in a building to offer consistency to students.
+Chapter 3 of Better than Carrots or Sticks continues by expressing the importance of consistent procedures in a building to offer consistency to students.
 This isn’t something I can control on my own but I can start to look for opportunities to offer suggestions at a building level.
 As the chapter continues it discusses the importance of procedures to celebrate successes.
 This shouldn’t be an idea that surprises me but for some reason developing consistent ways to celebrate always seems difficult for me.
 In the past I have tried a few things such as giving out a “Latin geek” pencil to high test scores and semester Latin superlative awards based on student performance but I find myself dreading the extra work these things create.
 But what are some simple ways to create these celebrations?
 An example found on page 59 is to have a Success jar.
 Once a week sit around comfortably with students to share the successes and celebrate.

 Think back to a recent teacher professional development meeting or day.
 Even teachers use behavior to demonstrate our needs, feelings or wants in the moment.
 We are highly trained individuals who make decisions about how to react to these types of behavior by the minute.
 Yet even we communicate in a way that is not direct or always respectful.
 Our student behaviors are communicating to us about the moment more than they communicate anything else.